fangmarks/fangmarks/README.md

 ## 📩 Contact me

-You can contact me on Twitter [@scy_re] or send me an Email lio@werewolf.design if you're interested in working together
+You can contact me on Twitter [@LioScyre] or send me an Email lio@werewolf.design if you're interested in working together

 ## 💸 Like what I'm doing?